benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 ## Abstract

-This repository contains code that our team wrote for EECS 486: Information Retrieval final project during the Winter of 2019.
+This repository contains code that our team wrote for our EECS 486: Information Retrieval final project during the Winter of 2019.
 Our goal was to predict University of Michigan EECS faculty salaries based on a variety of data points including: official title with the university, research involvement, years of experience, and a variety of other unique indicators.
 To generate a salary prediction for each professor, our team trained a neural network on datasets pooled from several sources.